ThomVeldpaus/symfony-guestbook/README.md

 👋 Hi, I’m @ThomVeldpaus

-🌱 I’m a Medior/Senior PHP Backend Developer, I’m currently learning Symfony and looking for a job!
+🌱 I’m a Medior PHP Backend Developer, I’m currently learning Symfony and looking for a job!